What is an Electrical Engineering Technologist?

 - Engineering Assistant

-In the United States, there were 76,800 jobs for Electrical Engineering Technologist in 2016.
+In 2016, there was an estimated number of 76,800 jobs in the United States for Electrical Engineering Technologist.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Electrical Engineering Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.
+There will be an estimated 7,100 positions for Electrical Engineering Technologist per year.

 The states with the most job growth for Electrical Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.